-therefore desires to enable ERSTP in order to prevent orders submitted through its direct connection from interacting with those orders submitted through Sponsored Access.
+However, there are certain situations (discussed infra) in which an individual firm may access the Exchange through different methods (i.e., through a direct connection and through Sponsored Access) and therefore desires to enable MTP in order to prevent orders submitted through its direct connection from interacting with those orders submitted through Sponsored Access.

 The Multiple Access identifier is similar to the affiliate identifier that is already in place, as it will enable firms that currently enter orders on the Exchange under two different Unique Identifiers to assign the same Unique Identifier to orders entered via its direct connection and to orders entered via Sponsored Access.
-This would permit the firm to enable ERSTP and prevent contra side orders from executing.
-While the affiliate identifier requires Users to prove that an affiliate relationship exists between the two Users, 12 the proposed Multiple Access identifier will only require a User to demonstrate: (i) it maintains a Membership on the Exchange through which it directly submits orders to the System; and (ii) it also operates as a Sponsored Participant and submits orders to the System through Sponsored Access.
-The proposed addition of the Multiple Access identifier does not present any new or novel ERSTP functionality, but rather would extend existing ERSTP functionality to firms that already access the Exchange through multiple formats and therefore have different Unique Identifiers appended to their orders.
+This will permit the firm to enable MTP and prevent contra side orders from executing.
+While the affiliate identifier requires Users to prove that an affiliate relationship exists between the two Users,12 the proposed Multiple Access identifier will only require a User to demonstrate: (i) it maintains a Membership on the Exchange through which it directly submits orders to the System; and (ii) it also operates as a Sponsored Participant and submits orders to the System through Sponsored Access.
+The proposed addition of the Multiple Access identifier does not present any new or novel MTP functionality, but rather would extend existing MTP functionality to firms that already access the Exchange through multiple formats and therefore have different Unique Identifiers appended to their orders.

 By way of example, there are situations where an individual firm would choose to submit orders to the Exchange through different mechanisms.
 For instance, a firm may employ different trading strategies across different trading desks and choose to send orders for one strategy to the Exchange through a direct connection while the other strategy is sent through Sponsored Access.
-The proposed functionality would serve as an additional tool that Users may enable in order to assist with compliance with the various securities laws relating to potentially manipulative trading activity such as wash sales 13 and self-trades.14

-Additionally, the proposed functionality would provide firms an additional solution to manage order flow by preventing undesirable executions where the firm submits orders in multiple formats (i.e., direct connection or Sponsored Access).
+The proposed functionality would serve as an additional tool that Users may enable in order to assist with compliance with the various securities laws relating to potentially manipulative trading activity such as wash sales 13 and self-trades.14 Additionally, the proposed functionality would provide firms an additional solution to manage order flow by preventing undesirable executions where the firm submits orders in multiple formats (i.e., direct connection or Sponsored Access).
 As is the case with the existing risk tools, Users, and not the Exchange, have full responsibility for ensuring that their orders comply with applicable securities rules, laws, and regulations.
-Furthermore, as is the case with the existing risk settings, the Exchange does not believe that the use of the proposed ERSTP functionality can replace Usermanaged risk management solutions.
+Furthermore, as is the case with the existing risk settings, the Exchange does not believe that the use of the proposed MTP functionality can replace Usermanaged risk management solutions.

-The Exchange is proposing to allow firms that submit orders to the Exchange through both a direct connection and through Sponsored Access to utilize ERSTP by utilizing the Multiple Access identifier.
-15 Specifically, the Exchange is proposing to allow individual firms who choose to access the System through both a direct connection and through Sponsored Access to use ERSTP functionality in order to prevent executions from occurring between those separate Users that are associated with the direct connection and Sponsored Access.
-When a firm requests ERSTP using the Multiple Access identifier and the Exchange confirms that the individual firm is both a Member that accesses the Exchange through a direct connection and maintains a Sponsored Participant relationship on the Exchange, the Exchange will assign an identical Multiple Access identifier to each User.
+The Exchange is proposing to allow firms that submit orders to the Exchange through both a direct connection and through Sponsored Access to utilize MTP by utilizing the Multiple Access identifier.
+15 Specifically, the Exchange is proposing to allow individual firms who choose to access the System through both a direct connection and through Sponsored Access to use MTP functionality in order to prevent executions from occurring between those separate Users that are associated with the direct connection and Sponsored Access.
+When a firm requests MTP using the Multiple Access identifier and the Exchange confirms that the individual firm is both a Member that accesses the Exchange through a direct connection and maintains a Sponsored Participant relationship on the Exchange, the Exchange will assign an identical Multiple Access identifier to each User.
 This Multiple Access identifier will be used to prevent executions between contra side orders entered by the Users assigned the same Multiple Access identifier.
-The purpose of this proposed change is to extend ERSTP functionality to separate Users originating from the same individual firm in order to prevent transactions between the firm's orders submitted directly to the System and through Sponsored Access.
+The purpose of this proposed change is to extend MTP functionality